Українська

 Temple , Architecture

+The Holy Trinity Cathedral in Sumy is one of the most beautiful churches in the city.
 It was built in 1901-1914 in the style of classicism with baroque elements according to the project of the architect Karl Sholts at the expense of the industrialist and philanthropist Pavlo Kharytonenko.

-Until recently, the Trinity Cathedral was used as a house of organ music.
+Until recently, the Holy Trinity Cathedral was used as a house of organ music.
 In 1996, it was returned to the believers, now it belongs to the UOC of the Moscow Patriarchate.

 Troyitska Street, 24A Sumy